jgrayson-apl/FloodSimulationTemplate/README.md

 ### Web Map Layers Configuration
-This demo web application expects the configured Web Map to be organized in the following manner:
+This application expects the layers to be configured and organized in the Web Map as shown below.
+If you organize and name the layers in this manner, then there is no need to modify any code.

 ![web map layer config](/assets/WebMapLayerConfig.png)